Neats29/neats29.github.io/source/coaching/index.md

 At the core of what causes dissatisfaction in our lives is often a young part of us frozen in time, holding a painful belief about itself or the world.

 You could think of our work together as a treasure hunt.
-We'll use your pain points in life as breadcrumbs to find these young parts, and bring them back home.
-Over time, you will experience more ease, freedom and joy in your life.
+We’ll use your pain points in life as breadcrumbs to find these young parts, and bring them back home.
+Over time, you will experience more freedom, empowerment and joy.

 Book a [free discovery call here](https://cal.com/neats/intro) or read below for more information.

-<h1 style="font-size: 1.6em;">Why I do this work</h1>
+<h1 style="font-size: 1.6em;">About me</h1>

 <img src="./index/me.jpeg"
     style="width: 50%;